waywardphilosopher/tainan/content/projects/premise-institute.md

 ## Overview

 In the spring of 2023, we're partnering with the Premise Institute, based over in the promised land of literature that is Portland, Oregon.
 Premise is a community "where the curious come to connect, learn, and grapple with life’s enduring questions."
-Premise is neither a book club nor a college-sytle course.
+Premise is neither a book club nor a college-style course.
 Instead, it is a chance to explore wide-ranging questions about human life, based on the shared experience of reading.

 We're starting off our collaboration with a session on *Hello, Stranger: Stories of Connection in a Divided World,* by Wind&Bones's very own Will Buckingham.

-Will is on the Premise advisory board, and we-re excited to be working together.
+Will is on the Premise advisory board, and we're excited to be working together.

 <div class="gallery-box">
   <div class="gallery">